The Ultimate Guide to Left-Handed AR-15s

 4. Ambidextrous Safety

 The safety switch on any firearm is a vital part of ensuring you're operating as safely as possible.
-The switch should be on safe at all times, up until the moment you're ready to shoot, which means you need to have quick, smooth access to it.
-If you're left-handed, you may have to reach around the body of your gun to activate or deactivate a right-handed safety switch.
+The switch should be set to “safe” at all times, until the moment you're ready to shoot, which means you need to have quick, smooth access to it.
+If you want to use a left-handed AR-15, you may have to reach around the body of your gun to activate or deactivate a right-handed safety switch.

-Swapping in an ambidextrous safety selector switch is the best way to ensure you have optimized access at all times.
+Swapping in an ambidextrous safety selector switch is the best way to ensure you have optimized access at all times on your left-handed AR-15.
 Being able to activate and deactivate the switch with either hand gives you the opportunity to improve your speed, which comes in handy during high-pressure competitions or life-threatening situations.

 5. Ambidextrous Mag Release

-Like the ambidextrous safety switch, an ambidextrous mag release allows you to access your release with either hand for quick mag changes.
-Most ambidextrous mag releases are designed to be used with one finger, so they're even speedier than their left- or right-handed counterparts.
+Like the ambidextrous safety switch, an ambidextrous mag release allows you to access your release with either hand for quicker reloads.
+Most ambidextrous mag releases are designed to be used with one finger, so they're even speedier than their counterparts for right- and left-handed AR-15 shooters.

-Buy Left-Handed AR-15 Parts and Give Yourself an Edge
+Buy Lefty AR-15 Parts and Give Yourself an Edge

-At Wing Tactical, we carry a full line of ambidextrous AR-15 parts designed to help you optimize your gun.
+At Wing Tactical, we carry a full line of ambidextrous gun parts designed to help you optimize your firearm.
 Shop online with confidence knowing we only sell products we believe in enough to use on our own firearms.
+If you need assistance, don’t hesitate to contact us.
+We’re happy to help!